DerArtem/chan_datacard/README.txt

 Supported features:
 * Place voice calls and terminate voice calls
 * Send SMS and receive SMS
-* Send and receive CUSD commands / messages
+* Send and receive USSD commands / messages

 Some useful AT commands:
 AT+CCWA=0,0,1